 The time of year when the air is warm and cicadas sing is precious to me.
 My painting seeks to capture that sensibility, the feeling of the afternoon that seems endless.
-A Perfect Summer’s Day is all the summers rolled together in memory, of all the years, of all the light and shadow, and generations of cicadas singing, a day when the air in the shadows is visibly humming.
+One day is all the summers rolled together in memory, of all the years, of all the light and shadow, and generations of cicadas singing, a day when the air in the shadows is visibly humming.

 To artists afflicted with worry about green, Frederick Bazille gives us all permission to do whatever we like.
 I know, “it’s not easy being green.”